Biography of David Saint-Jacques

 - Mission: Expedition 58/59

-Personal Data: Born on January 6, 1970, in Quebec City, Canada, and raised in Saint-Lambert near Montreal, Canada.
+Personal data: Born on January 6, 1970, in Quebec City, Canada, and raised in Saint-Lambert near Montreal, Canada.
 He is married and has three children.
-He is a lifelong mountaineer, cyclist, skier and avid sailor.
+He is a lifelong mountaineer, cyclist, skier, rower and avid sailor.
 He also holds a commercial pilot licence with multi-engine and instrument ratings and an advanced scuba-diving licence.
 Saint-Jacques is fluent in English and French and can also converse in Russian, Spanish and Japanese.

-Education: Saint-Jacques earned a bachelor of engineering in engineering physics from École polytechnique de Montréal, Canada (1993).
+Education: Saint-Jacques earned a bachelor of engineering in engineering physics from Polytechnique Montréal, Canada (1993).
 He earned a Ph.D. in astrophysics from Cambridge University, UK (1998).
 He earned his M.D. from Université Laval in Quebec City, Canada (2005), and completed his family medicine residency at McGill University in Montreal, Canada (2007), where his training focused on first-line, isolated medical practice.

 Organizations: Collège des médecins du Québec, College of Family Physicians of Canada, Ordre des ingénieurs du Québec, International Society for Optics and Photonics, Life Fellow of the Cambridge Philosophical Society, Aerospace Medical Association, Wilderness Medical Society.